jfalcon/dd-next/README.md

   sed -i -e 's/`.*- Need to disable some ESLint rules?.*`/'\'\''/g'
 ```

+## Considerations

+Once Pigment CSS (Zero-Runtime CSS-in-JS) becomes stable enough for the enterprise and compatible
+with Turbopack, it should be considered as to remove the runtime performance hit of using styles
+via JavaScript.

 ## Notes

 Next.js 15 requires Node.js 18+, but we default the minimtum version to the latest LTS
 release of 22.15 at the time of this writing, which includes support for things like
 `import.meta.dirname`.

+Also, the minimum supported version of TypeScript is 4.9 for Material UI 7.